kdheepak/blog/content/32-neovim-languageserver-julia.md

 That will download and install `LanguageServer.jl` and `SymbolServer.jl` into your global environment.
 You may also want [`JuliaEditorSupport/julia-vim`](https://github.com/JuliaEditorSupport/julia-vim) for syntax highlighting and other niceties.

-At the moment you'll have to make some changes to `julials` file.
-The changes required are in this PR: <https://github.com/neovim/nvim-lsp/pull/258>.
+~At the moment you'll have to make some changes to `julials` file.
+The changes required are in this PR: <https://github.com/neovim/nvim-lsp/pull/258>.~

 And, at the moment neovim v0.5.0 isn't released yet.
 You'll have to get the latest commit on `master` and build from source, or download a release from the [`nightly`](https://github.com/neovim/neovim/releases/tag/nightly) tag on github.
 This also means that the lsp client is not stable yet.
-And there may be bugs[^nvim_lsp_bug].

-[^nvim_lsp_bug]: _aside_: One such bug that I ran into is that LanguageServer.jl does not support `textDocument/declaration` and `textDocument/typeDeclaration`, but the neovim LSP client still sends the request if the user makes that request call.
-This causes LanguageServer.jl to crash, and this looks like a silent failure from the user perspective.
-This is resolved in this PR: <https://github.com/neovim/neovim/pull/12421>.
+If you run into any issues, open an issue on <https://github.com/neovim/neovim/issues>.

 Here is a minimal `.vimrc` configuration that works with `NVIM v0.5.0-539-g91e41c857`.